Oaxaca Interwoven:

 February 22 - 28, 2026

-Join a small community of like-minded travelers to the beautiful Oaxaca Valley region where we will experience and explore the intersection of traditional craft, mindfulness practice, and the beauty of connecting with local land through nature, food, and profound presence.
+Join a community of like-minded travelers to visit the Oaxaca Valley region.
+Explore the intersection of craft, mindfulness, and the beauty of connecting with place through land, food, and profound presence.

 Journey with us as we find movement in making, and stillness in practice.